superduper-io/superduper/README.md

 # What is SuperDuperDB?

-SuperDuperDB is an open-source framework that effortlessly combines AI with your preferred database.
+SuperDuperDB is an open-source framework that makes your existing database ready to support a broad range of AI applications, including:

-Rather than operating as an independent database, SuperDuperDB introduces layers of functionality, interfaces, and integration points that enhance the native capabilities of your database.
-It prepares your database to support various AI applications, including

 * Generative AI & LLM-Chat
 * Vector Search
 * Standard Machine Learning Use-Cases (Classification, Segmentation, Recommendation, etc.)
 * Highly customized AI use-cases

+To do so, SuperDuperDB introduces layers of functionality, interfaces, and integration points that enhance the native capabilities of your database to align with the specific needs of AI applications.

-By doing so, SuperDuperDB aims to reduce the dependency on complex MLOps pipelines or specialized vector databases, and eliminate the operation costs associated with them.
+This way, SuperDuperDB aims to reduce the dependency on complex MLOps pipelines or specialized vector databases, and eliminate the operation costs associated with them.

-# How does it work?
+# What does it do?

 SuperDuperDB provides a client-side library that transparently wires together critical components involved in AI/Data integration.
 That includes: